USS K-2 (SS-33): 1919-1922

 With the completion of her overhaul, K-2 cleared the Philadelphia Navy Yard, and with orders to return to and be based from New London, she resumed coastal operations.
 On 26 August 1919, K-1, K-2, K-6, and received orders to proceed to Key West, and report to Commander, Seventh Naval District, in order to assume station duties based from there.
 They departed on 8 September 1919, with instructions to proceed via Hampton Roads; Wilmington, North Carolina; Charleston, South Carolina; Savannah, Georgia; Brunswick, Georgia; and Jacksonville, Florida.
-These orders were amended and she made a visit to the Philadelphia Navy Yard, enroute.
+These orders were amended and she made a visit to the Philadelphia Navy Yard, en route.
 Having operated from Key West, K-2 received orders on 26 April 1920, dispatching her to Section Base, Cape May, and from there to the Philadelphia Navy Yard, with the other K-boats for the installation of new main motors.
 All proceeded north from Key West, on 20 May.
-While enroute, she received amended orders and all proceeded directly to Philadelphia.
+While en route, she received amended orders and all proceeded directly to Philadelphia.
 Upon their arrival, all were re-assigned to the Repair and Reserve Submarine Division, and were to be placed in reserve until repairs were completed and sufficient crewmembers made available.
 The submarines arrived at the Philadelphia Navy Yard, on 7 July.
 Ten days later, on 17 July, K-2 was designated SS-33 as part of a Navy-wide administrative re-organization.
 The boat entered dry dock on 12 October.